RainbowJM/real-time-web/README.md

 The words are in Papiamentu and have a description in English.
 The API is used to get a random word from the table.
 The code below is used to get a random word from the table.

+The challenge of creating your own API is that you have to figure iut how to create it and how to use it.
+The API that was created was not that hard to create, but it was hard to figure out how to use it.

 ``` javascript
 async function getWord() {
     currentWordId = Math.floor(Math.random() * 22) + 1;